JaCraig/Canister/README.md

 The ResolveAll function, on the other hand, will resolve all objects that are associated with the class or interface specified.
 Generally speaking you would use this in conjunction with RegisterAll.

+## Generic types

+It is possible to register open generic types in the system:

+    Canister.Builder.Bootstrapper.Register(typeof(GenericExampleClass<>));

+This class can then be resolved by supplying a closed generic type to the Resolve function:

+    GenericExampleClass<AnotherClass> MyObject=Canister.Builder.Bootstrapper.Resolve(typeof(GenericExampleClass<AnotherClass>)) as GenericExampleClass<AnotherClass>;

 ## Modules

 Generally speaking though you should register and wire up your objects by using modules.
 Under Canister.Interfaces there is the IModule interface.
 This interface, when implemented, has two items in it.
 The first is a property called Order.
 This determines the order that the modules are loaded in.
 The second is a function called Load: